If you had to pack all your conversion wisdom and power into one tiny space, it would be the call-to-action button.

 It’s all part of a cycle of decision, action, reaction, and then continued decision.

-By singling out the best change instruments in your call to action, you will increase your conversions and revenue over time.
+By singling out the most impactful elements in your call to action, you will increase your conversions and revenue over time.

 And please, don’t just copy your competitors.